LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Related work

 \subsection{Audio-only and audio-visual speech enhancement}

-Speech enhancement refers to the process of improving the quality and intelligibility of a speech signal by reducing noise and reverberation~\citep{vincent2018audio}.
+\ac{SE} refers to the process of improving the quality and intelligibility of a speech signal by reducing noise and reverberation~\cite{vincent2018audio}.
 Numerous computational methods have been developed for this task, most operating in the time-frequency domain using the \ac{STFT}.
-Machine learning-based speech enhancement methods are commonly divided into predictive and generative learning paradigms~\citep{lemercier2025diffusion}, and they vary in the types of information leveraged to estimate the clean speech signal.
-While practical approaches often exploit multi-channel input from microphone arrays to utilize spatial information for improved performance in adverse acoustic environments~\citep{tesch2022insights}, the present work focuses on single-channel speech enhancement, relying solely on audio captured from a single microphone.
+Machine learning-based \ac{SE} methods are commonly divided into predictive and generative learning paradigms~\cite{lemercier2025diffusion}, and they vary in the types of information leveraged to estimate the clean speech signal.
+While practical approaches often exploit multi-channel input from microphone arrays to utilize spatial information for improved performance in adverse acoustic environments, the present work focuses on single-channel \ac{SE}, relying solely on audio captured from a single microphone.

-Human perception naturally integrates auditory and visual information to enhance speech understanding, particularly in challenging listening environments~\citep{stein1993merging, shams2008benefits}.
-Neuroimaging and behavioral studies have shown that visual cues, such as a speaker’s lip movements, can significantly improve both speech intelligibility and localization~\citep{calvert1997activation, sumby1954visual, mcdonald2000involuntary}.
-This inherent crossmodal integration motivates the development of audio-visual speech enhancement methods, aiming to replicate these perceptual advantages in machine learning systems~\citep{girin1995noisy}.
-By leveraging both audio and visual modalities, modern systems seek to enhance speech quality and intelligibility more robustly than is possible with audio alone~\citep{ephrat2018looking, afouras2018conversation, richter2023audio}.
+Human perception naturally integrates auditory and visual information to enhance speech understanding, particularly in challenging listening environments~\cite{stein1993merging}.
+Neuroimaging and behavioral studies have shown that visual cues, such as a speaker’s lip movements, can significantly improve both speech intelligibility and localization~\cite{calvert1997activation}.
+This inherent crossmodal integration motivates the development of \ac{AVSE} methods, aiming to replicate these perceptual advantages in machine learning systems~\cite{girin1995noisy}.
+By leveraging both audio and visual modalities, modern systems seek to enhance speech quality and intelligibility more robustly than is possible with audio alone~\cite{richter2023audio}.